terna/ejmmp/model02/model02.md

   $\underbrace{\Pi_{i,t}+W N^w_{i,t}+\sum_{a_i}X^d_{i,t}}_{\textrm{direct added value}}=\underbrace{R_{i,t}-\sum_{f_i}X^d_{i,t}}_{\textrm{indirect added value (*)}}$

   (*) the cost of bought-in materials and components is missing by construction in this version of the model, excepted the interests on deposits paid to firms

+- Every time we observe a transaction between an agent (or a firm) and its bank, we record the corresponding financial flow on the checking account (or bank account) of the agent (or firm) and on that mantained by the bank with the central bank

 ## agent setup